AtlasOfLivingAustralia/ala-security-project/README.md

 To use this plugin, you will need remove dependencies on `ala-auth` plugin and the related CAS configuration from `application.yml` and `application.groovy`.

-The following dependency in `build.gradle` is required:
+The following dependencies in `build.gradle` are required:

 ```
 compile "org.grails.plugins:ala-ws-security-plugin:3.0.0-SNAPSHOT"
+compile "org.springframework.boot:spring-boot-starter-oauth2-client"
 ```

 By default, all URLs will go through OAuth Spring Security Filters which is not desirable for public pages.